-Mentor Mentee
+Mentee

-MENTEE GOALS

-The mentee should establish with the mentor at least three professional development or personal growth goals.
-Goals should be specific, measurable attainable, relevant and have a time frame.

-GOAL # 1

-GOAL # 2

-GOAL # 3
+MENTEE GOALS The mentee should establish with the mentor at least three professional development or personal growth goals.
+Goals should be specific, measurable, attainable, relevant and have a time frame.
+GOAL # 1 GOAL # 2 GOAL # 3 CONTACT AGREEMENT are encouraged to continue the relation mentee may be in person or by telephorequired for the first meeting.
+Mentee/r mentor should allow enough time during a l as questions from the mentee concerning Mentee and Mentor agree to meet at le east once every two months for twelve (12) he Vice-Chair for Faculty development with as.

-CONTACT AGREEMENT

-ship on a voluntary basis.
-Contacts with ne; however, face to face contact is entor should allow enough time during a se questions from the mentee concerning

-Mentee and Mentor agree to meet at lea ast once every two months for twelve (12)

-e Vice-Chair for Faculty development with

 Mentee Signature and Date Mentor Signature and Date